Manly West

 Employment conditions in Manly West rank among the top 10% of areas assessed nationally

 Health care & social assistance has a limited presence with 15.2% employment compared to the regional average of 16.1%.
-The predominantly residential area appears to offer limited local employment opportunities, as indicated by the Census working population vs resident population count.
-In the 12-month period ending September 2025, employment increased by 6.2% and labour force increased by 5.8%, causing the unemployment rate to fall by 0.4 percentage points.
-This compares to Greater Brisbane where employment grew by 3.8%, labour force expanded by 3.3%, and unemployment fell by 0.5 percentage points.
-State-level data as of 25-Nov-25 shows Queensland's employment contracted by 0.01% (losing 1,210 jobs), with the state unemployment rate at 4.2%, broadly in line with the national rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment should expand by 6.6% over five years and 13.7% over ten years, but growth rates differ significantly between industry sectors.
-Applying these projections to Manly West's employment mix suggests local employment should increase by 6.6% over five years and 13.7% over ten years, assuming no changes in population projections.
+The predominantly residential area appears to offer limited local employment opportunities, as indicated by the count of Census working population versus resident population.
+Over a 12-month period ending in September 2025, employment increased by 6.2%, and labour force grew by 5.8%, causing the unemployment rate to fall by 0.4 percentage points.
+In comparison, Greater Brisbane saw employment grow by 3.8%, labour force expand by 3.3%, and unemployment fall by 0.5 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment is expected to expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Manly West's employment mix suggests local employment should increase by 6.6% over five years and 13.7% over ten years, based on a simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment